makeralchemy/slack-iot/credentials.md

 The default name of the file is 'slack.credentials'.
-The default can be overriden by specifying `credentials_file="anotherfile.credentials"` when instantiating an Iot object.
+The default can be overriden by specifying `credentials_file="anotherfile.credentials"` when instantiating slack IOT object.

-It's recommended that the file type of .credentials is used to identify files with credentials and that a line be added to .gitignore to prevent accidentially pushing the files to github repositories.
+It's recommended that the file type of .credentials be used to identify files with credentials and that a line be added to .gitignore to prevent accidentially pushing the files to github repositories.